nxp-mcuxpresso/mcux-motor_control/README.md

 - **mc_pmsm_enc_dual** - Sensor and sensorless FOC example utilizing floating-point arithmetic for dual motor control application.
 The MID software is available.
 The MCAT is not available for this example.

+- **mc_pmsm_servo_dual** - Sensor FOC example utilizing floating-point arithmetic for dual motor control application.
+The MID software is available.
+The MCAT is not available for this example.

 - **mc_bldc** - Sensorless 6-step speed control example utilizing fractional and/or floating-point arithmetics.
 The example
   with MCAT allows for rapid application development.